 The Archives and Special Collections are located in 114 LeFrak, and serve as the permanent repository for the records of the College from its founding in 1889 to the present day.
 The Archives document the history of the College and provide source material to administrators, alums, students, faculty, and other members of the Barnard College and Columbia University communities, as well as to outside researchers.
 The Barnard Archives and Special Collections also seeks to acquire, and actively solicits, Special Collections materials that relate to broader issues of Feminism; Women’s, Sexuality, and Gender Studies; and dance history.
 The Archives & Special Collections eading room is in Milstein 423, and the materials are housed in the Milstein Lower Level

 The Barnard Zine Library consists primarily of zines written by women with an emphasis on zines by women of color, as well as zines on feminism and femme identity by people of all genders.
 Zines offer both contemporary and future researchers primary source insights into today's feminist culture.
 The circulating collection of zines is located on the second floor of the Milstein Center (see floorplan), while an archival collection is held in the Barnard Archives.
 Both collections are cataloged and searchable through the CLIO Catalog.

 Thank you for thinking of donating materials to the Barnard Library!
-Due to limited capacity in our current space we are unable to accept gifts including books, magazines, CD’s or DVD’s at this time.
+We are unable to accept gifts of materials at this time.
 We encourage people with extra books to consider the following resources: